-Driving Without Oil Cap ON?
-These Damages Are Likely To Happen
+Driving Without Oil Cap ON: These Damages Are Likely To Happen

 Regular servicing and maintenance add some more years to the vehicle’s life.
 And some automobile components require special attention to keep things safe and sound.
-First is the engine that needs special care and maintenance.
+First is the engine which needs special care and maintenance.
 And the other is the oil cap!

 The Possible Damages Of Driving Without Oil Cap

-Some traditional cars have uniquely design engine that perfectly runs without the cap.
-But one should not do the same with modern vehicles.
-The manufacturers put the engine oil cap for some specific reason.
-The oil inside the engine lubricates the parts and cools it down in case of overheating.
-Some parts like pistons, nozzles, valves, and rings heat up when running for long.
-The oil keeps the engine temperature normal.
+The manufacturers put the car oil cap on for some specific reason.
+The oil inside the engine lubricates the parts and cools them down in case of overheating.

 1. Dust And Debris

-Driving without oil cap allows the dust and debris to enter inside the engine.
+Driving without oil cap allows dust and debris to enter the engine.
 And dust entering through the cap opening is where the trouble starts.

 Oil lubricates the engine and keeps the parts running smoothly.
 But a little dust inside the parts can end up causing friction.
 That roughness in the engine parts results in excessive heat, which is not good at all.